Microsoft Skype for Business FAQ

 How do I find contacts within my organization?

-In the Search field on the Skype for Business main window, type the name, email address, or phone number of the person for which you are looking.
+In the Search field on the Skype for Business main window, type the name, email address, or phone number of the contact you are looking for.

 How do I add an internal contact to my Contacts list?